A Debate at the Union Club, Public Domain

 for the Closing Benches as well.

-supports the case presented by the Prime Minister, extends any left out parts, and presents new
+support the case presented by the PM or LO, extend any left out parts, and present new

 advised